 - the date you called, emailed, or contacted them

 - the quote or billing info

 - For any patients with matters you need to address before the day of surgery, tag or label their email as “ToDo”

-- Create a note file on your phone (or use a task system like Asana).
+- Create a note file on your phone (or use a task system like the free Asana).
 Then:

 - Email the patient – use a template response (contact us for examples), or a standard note you can copy and paste into the email.
 Include;

 - In the days before the surgery, when you receive the list, text message any new patients or those that might not have completed it yet

 - Send your billing secretary a copy of the list and your note file (showing surname and payments owing) for them to chase any prepayments

 - Go through your “ToDo” email folder on specific day (or specific days) each week, and aim to empty it.
 Use calendar reminders to prompt you, if necessary